jeffcolyn/jeffcolyn/README.md

 - 👋 Hi, I’m  Jeferson barbosa
 - 👀 I’m interested in  tecnologia
 - 🌱 I’m currentlmente criando projetos na área da programação
-- 💞️ I’m looking to collaborate on projetos  fronteend e backend
+- 💞️ I’m looking to collaborate on projetos  frontend e backend
 - 📫 https://www.linkedin.com/in/jeferson-barbosa-7aa80426a/
 <!---
 jeffcolyn/jeffcolyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.